-These Soft and Chewy Cacao Butter Chocolate Chip Cookies are everything chocolate chip cookies should be; crispy outside, chewy inside with deep caramel flavor notes and rich bursts of chocolate.
+This Soft and Chewy Gluten Free Chocolate Chip Cookies Recipe is everything chocolate chip cookies should be!
+Crispy outside and chewy inside with deep caramel flavor notes and rich bursts of chocolate.

 - 1 large egg